linera-io/linera-protocol/roadmap/src/overview.md

 ## Current Target Product

-The current MVP under consideration (aka *the Zefchain protocol*) includes
+The current MVP under consideration (aka *the Linera protocol*) includes

 * a **layer-1 infrastructure ("blockchain")** secured by Delegated Proof-of-Stake with its own crypto-currency,